pierremolinaro/canfd-plugin-for-saleae-logic-analyzer/README.md

 The `RTR`, `SRR`, `BSR` and the `ESI` bits are denoted by an `up arrow` (if recessive), or a `down arrow` (if dominant).

+A recessive `ACK SLOT` bit is marked with a red `X`, an active one with a down arrow.

 Errors are in red color: a red `X` is a Stuff Error, and following bits are tagged with red dots until the bus returns free (11 consecutive recessive bits at arbitration bit rate).

 ## Bubble Text